daronphang/programming-resources/architectures/software/microservices/consistency/distributed-transactions.md

 The choreographed saga pattern is suitable for simple distributed transactions.
 However, monitoring the progress of a choreographed transaction can be difficult, as it requires a full materialization of each participating event stream.

 This requires consumer to listen to streams from the first and last service, in the event of a rollback or success without violating the Single Writer Principle.

-## Saga pattern compensation workflows

-Not all workflows need to be perfectly reversible and constrained by transactions.
-Ticketing and inventory-based systems often use this approach.
-For instance, a website selling products may not have sufficient inventory at the time of purchase due to concurrent transactions.

-### Strict

-Strict transaction-based approach would require that recent transactions be rolled back i.e. money returned to payment provider, customer alerted that order has been cancelled, etc. However, this could lead to a poor customer experience and a lack of trust between the customer and retailer.

-### Compensation

-As a form of compensation, the business could order new stock, notify the customer that there has been a delay, and offer a discount code for the next purchase as an apology.